vjlamp/tynamo.github.io/README.md

 ### Continuous integration

-We are using Travis for continuos integration, because it has a great integration with Github and extremely simple to set up.
+We are using Travis for continuous integration, because it has a great integration with Github and extremely simple to set up.
 You just need to turn on the build at <https://travis-ci.org/profile/tynamo> and commit the .travis.yml file with contents "language: java" to tell it that this is a Java build.

 ### Release process